CrispinStichart/CrispinStichart.github.io/_posts/2022-05-05-dino-comics.markdown

 * [https://dino-comics-second-panel.herokuapp.com/comic/69](https://dino-comics-second-panel.herokuapp.com/comic/69)
 * [https://dino-comics-second-panel.herokuapp.com/comic/420](https://dino-comics-second-panel.herokuapp.com/comic/420)

+### Update

+Not too long after posting this, Heroku got rid of their free tree.
+I'll probably eventually set it up with an alternate host.

 ## Do it yourself

 If you like this but want to host it yourself, or use the panels for another purpose, I [uploaded everything to GitHub](https://github.com/CrispinStichart/dinosaur-comics-random-second-panel).